WebOrigami/docs/src/content/framework/tutorial.md

     thumbnails = @map/values(images, =thumbnail.js(_))
   }

-  # Define the title here so both page templates can use it.
+  # Define the title here so both page templates can use it
-  title = "Our Amazing Team"

   # Index the team members by name.
   teamByName = @map/keys(teamData.yaml, =_/name)